-Bungalow Camps

-BUNGALOW CAMPS not only supplement the capacity of the hotels, but also provide accommodations of a somewhat different kind.
-They are, on the whole, less formal than the hotels.
-The Bungalow Camps are not tents, but of log or other wooden construction, with a large central building that serves as a dining room and social centre, and separate sleeping bungalows.
-Besides the Bungalow Camps, there are many Tea-Houses and Rest-Houses at outlying points.
+Bungalow Camps not only supplement the hotels, but also provide accommodation of a somewhat different kind.
+They are, on the whole, much less formal, and are of log or other wooden construction, with a large central building that serves as a dining room and social centre, and separate sleeping bungalows.
+Besides the Bungalow Camps, there are many Tea-Houses, Lodges and Rest-Houses at outlying points.

-IN YOHO PARK-Yoho Valley, Wapta and Lake O'Hara Bungalow Camps, and four Tea-Houses and Rest-Houses linked up thereto (see pages 20 and 24).
+IN YOHO PARK-Yoho Valley, Wapta and Lake O'Hara Bungalow Camps, and six Tea-Houses, Lodges and Rest-Houses are linked up.

-NEAR LAKE LOUISE-Moraine Lake Bungalow Camp and four Tea-Houses and Rest-Houses (see page 10).
+NEAR LAKE LOUISE-Moraine Lake Bungalow Camp and four Tea-Houses and Rest Houses.

-BANFF-WINDERMERE ROAD-Castle Mountain and Radium Hot Springs Bungalow Camps (see page 18).
+BANFF-WINDERMERE ROAD-Castle Mountain and Radium Hot Springs Bungalow Camps.

-Ask our Agencies for a separate booklet, "Bungalow Camps in the Canadian Rockies.'
+Ask our Agencies for a separate booklet, "Bungalow Camps in the Canadian Rockies."